-- 5. If there is high suspicion for Lyme, start the patient on antibiotic treatment with doxycycline 100 mg twice a day; 2.2 mg/kg > 8 years old.
-If < 8 years old use Augmentin 15 mg/kg. - 6.
+- 5. If there is high suspicion for Lyme, start the patient on antibiotic treatment with doxycycline 100 mg twice a day; 2.2 mg/kg 8 years or greater.
+If less than 8 years old use Augmentin 10 mg/kg every 12 hours. - 6.
 If there is suspicion for Rocky Mountain Spotted Fever (the patient has fever and petechiae), then doxycycline is the antibiotic of choice for all age groups.
-If < 45 kg estimated weight, administer 2.2 mg/kg every 12 hours to max dose of 100 mg.
-If > 45 kg then administer 100 mg every 12 hours.
+If less than 45 kg estimated weight, administer 2.2 mg/kg every 12 hours to max dose of 100 mg.
+If greater than 45 kg then administer 100 mg every 12 hours.